$Z^n$-free groups are CAT(0): Structure of regular -free groups

 \section{Structure of regular $\mathbb{Z}^n$-free groups}

-\begin{defn} Let $G$ act on a $\Lambda$-tree $T$ with a base point $x$.
-Let $f$ and $g$ be hyperbolic elements with overlapping axes so that $A_g\cap A_f$ contains more than one point.
-We say that $f$ and $g$ have \emph{coherent directions}, or simply that $f$ and $g$ are \emph{coherent} if they there is a point $p\in A_f\cap A_g$ so that $p\notin [gp,gf]$. \end{defn}

 \begin{lem} Let $G$ be a finitely generated group acting freely on a $\mathbb{Z}^n$-tree with a base point $x$.
 Let $g_1,\dots,g_m$ be nontrivial cyclically reduced (not necessarily distinct) elements of $G$, and let $u=g_1\dots g_{m}$.
-Assume that whenever for two consecutive factors $g=g_{i}$ and $f=g_{i+1}$ in the word $u$ the intersection $A_g\cap A_f$ contains more than one point, $g$ and $f$ are coherent.
+Assume that any two consecutive factors $g_{i}$ and $g_{i+1}$ in the word $u$ are coherent.
 Then the axis of $u$ contains $x$, and

 \end{lem}